griptape-ai/griptape-trade-school/docs/courses/chatbot-rulesets/08_adding_another_ruleset_for_output.md

     This change is reflected in the code in the course, but not in the video at this time.

-Consider a situation where we have integrated the LLM (Language Learning Module) into our code.
+Consider a situation where we have integrated the LLM (Large Language Module) into our code.
 It becomes crucial for us to receive the output in a specific format that aligns with our requirements, like JSON.
 By employing an output ruleset, we can precisely control the structure and format of the chatbot's responses.

 ## Goal
 After completing this section, you'll be able to use output rulesets to get responses from the LLM in the way most useful for your application.